Updated July 15, 2021

 What date will Atlantic Language reopen for Face-to-face classes?

 Not all courses will be available immediately.
 We intend to run General English (Standard and Intensive), IELTS Preparation Courses and scheduled Erasmus+ Training Courses where numbers allow.

 How will Atlantic Language ensure the safety of students and staff at the school?

 Following Irish Government guidelines, we are putting in place many safety measures designed to keep all our students and staff safe.

 Staff and students are required to keep a distance of at least 1.5 metres from all other people, and everyone using the school building will be required to follow hand washing and respiratory hygiene guidelines.

 Hand sanitiser will be available throughout the school.
 All staff and students will be asked to sanitise their hands on arrival and whenever re-entering the building throughout the day.
-We Ask that all students follow hand washing respiratory hygiene guidelines.
+We ask that all students follow hand-washing and respiratory hygiene guidelines.